According to the DHHS,

 WHAT IS ISENTRESS?

-ISENTRESS is a different kind of HIV therapy known as an integrase inhibitor, used with other HIV medicines, to treat adults with human immunodeficiency virus (HIV-1) infection.
+ISENTRESS is an HIV therapy known as an integrase inhibitor, used with other HIV medicines, to treat adults with human immunodeficiency virus (HIV-1) infection.
 HIV is the virus that causes AIDS (Acquired Immune Deficiency Syndrome).

 When used with other HIV medicines, ISENTRESS may reduce the amount of HIV in your blood (called "viral load").
 ISENTRESS may also help to increase the number of CD4 (T) cells in your blood which help fight off other infections.